ardr000005/Compiler_Design-LAB/README.md

-# 🧠 Compiler Design Laboratory
+# 🧠 Compiler Design Lab

 This repository contains all the **Compiler Design Lab** experiments implemented using **C**, **LEX**, and **YACC**.
 It demonstrates the various phases of a compiler — from lexical analysis to code generation and optimization.